Austin Bat Refuge is the only organization in our nine-county area dedicated exclusively to bat rehabilitation, conflict resolution, and education.

 Programs →Since 2011, we've monitored nightly bat activity across Central Texas using NOAA NEXRAD radar — tracking the Significant Bat Area in real time.

-Austin Bat Refuge is the only organization in our nine-county area providing this care.
+About Us →Austin Bat Refuge is the only organization in our nine-county area providing this care.
 Every dollar you give sponsors bat rehabilitation, education at the Congress Avenue Bridge, and programs that help communities coexist with wildlife.

 Each spring, baby bats called pups are born across Central Texas.
 Here's how we care for orphaned and injured pups — and how you can help.